Strengths-Based Support in ABI: Moving Beyond Deficit-Led Planning

 Operational example 2: Graduated independence planning

 A service introduced graduated independence plans based on strengths reviews.
-Individuals were supported to take on new activities incrementally, with clear review points and contingency planning.
+Individuals were supported to take on new activities incrementally, with clear expectations, structured support and defined review points.
+For example, a person might move from fully supported tasks to partial independence in familiar settings before progressing further.

 Embedding strengths-based thinking in staff teams